mdbs99/aws/README.md

 #AWS Lib

-AWS Lib is a minimalistic Object Pascal implementation of Amazon REST API for [Free Pascal](http://freepascal.org/).
+AWS Lib is a minimalistic Object Pascal implementation for the Amazon Web Services.

 This project is fully **object-oriented**, **interface-based** and all objects are **immutable objects**.